eastemblem/Second-Chance-ProofEngine-Sim/replit.md

 - **LOGO_URL Template Processing RESOLVED**: Debug testing confirmed LOGO_URL variable is correctly processed in all email templates - {{LOGO_URL}} placeholders successfully replaced with actual URLs in final HTML output
 - **Enhanced Email Logo Design**: Updated all email templates with larger logo size (120px vs 60px) and dark background container for improved visibility and brand presence
 - **Complete Dark Header Design**: Changed all email template headers from gradient backgrounds to solid dark (#1A1A1B) for maximum logo visibility and professional appearance
+- **Increased Logo Size**: Enhanced logo prominence by increasing size from 120px to 180px across all email templates for stronger brand presence

 ### July 24, 2025 - N8N Email Webhook Integration & Template Enhancement
 - **NEW EMAIL ENDPOINT**: Integrated new N8N webhook endpoint for reliable email delivery using EASTEMBLEM_API_BASE_URL environment variable